List of speakers of the West Bengal Legislative Assembly

 The Speaker of the West Bengal Legislative Assembly is the title given to the presiding officer (chair) of the West Bengal Legislative Assembly.
 The Speaker's official role is to moderate debate, make rulings on procedure, announce the results of votes, etc. The Speaker decides who may speak and has the powers to discipline members who break the procedures of the Assembly.
 The Speaker often also represents the body in person, as the voice of the body in ceremonial and some other situations.
 Many bodies also have a speaker pro tempore or deputy speaker, designated to fill in when the speaker is not available.

-The current Speaker of the in 17th West Bengal Legislative Assembly is Biman Banerjee.
+The current Speaker of the in 18th West Bengal Legislative Assembly is Rathindra Bose.